AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    >[!IMPORTANT]
    >
-   >Make sure to set a deadline for the course when you're adding Custom Compliance
+   >Make sure to set a deadline for the course when you're adding Custom Compliance.

 1. Save and publish the course/learning path/certification.
-Now the course/learning path/certification is considered as compliance type.
-Admins can add this course to the compliance dashboard and share it with managers to track the progress
+Now the course/learning path/certification is considered as a compliance type.
+Administrators can add this course to the compliance dashboard and share it with managers to track the progress

 >[!NOTE]
 >